 From April 2020, a new strategy was implemented for automatic fire alarms at commercial premises only whereby we will no longer attend between the hours of 8am and 6pm.
-Year to date, there is a continued reduction in the number of unwanted automatic fire alarms compared to the previous year across the Service.
-This represents cashable and non-cashable savings of £20,150 for on-call attendance and 123 wholetime attendance hours saved in quarter 3.
+Year to date, this is showing a significant reduction in the number of unwanted automatic fire alarms compared to the previous year across the Service.
+In quarter three this delivered cashable savings to the Service of £20,150 for on-call attendance and 123 hours wholetime attendance hours saved in quarter 3.